-DON'T block or restrict the Blower Assembly Dilution Air holes (see diagram to the left).

-DON'T remove the Burner Access Door unless absolutely necessary.
+- ☐ DON'T block or restrict the Blower Assembly Dilution Air holes (see diagram to the left). - DON'T remove the Burner Access Door unless absolutely necessary.
 This should only be done by a qualified service technician.
-A new burner access door gasket must be installed on any burner access door that has been removed.

-DON'T install this water heater where standing water may occur.
-The base of the water heater is meant to be mounted on a dry surface.

-DON'T allow cleaners, solvents, or other materials to come into contact with the Flammable Vapour Sensor.

-DON'T operate the water heater if the sight glass or burner access door grommet is damaged or broken (see to the left).
+A new burner access door gasket must be installed on any burner access door that has been removed. - ☐ DON'T install this water heater where standing water may occur.
+The base of the water heater is meant to be mounted on a dry surface. - ☐ DON'T allow cleaners, solvents, or other materials to come into contact with the Flammable Vapour Sensor. - ☐ DON'T operate the water heater if the sight glass or igniter assembly grommet is damaged or broken (see below).